The draft program can be downloaded here (last change 7 February 2020):

 (Odyssey, Aldo Leopold, 1949)

-At the beginning and the end of our conference, in the evening of Monday the 4th and Thursday the 7th, we would like to wander around with you through Berlin to experience the influence of nitrogen in the capital environment in a poetic and investigative way.
+At the beginning of our conference, in the evening of Monday the 4th 19:00 – 20:30 h, we would like to wander around with you through Berlin to experience the influence of nitrogen in the capital environment in a poetic and investigative way.
 The groups going to be restricted – so get your ticket now!

 For more details, click here